-• SB 1291 - Federal Statewide Transportation Improvement Program
+• SB 1291 (Committee on Transportation) Federal Statewide Transportation Improvement Program: submissions.

-Current law requires each metropolitan planning organization and transportation planning agency, not later than October 1 of each even-numbered year, to submit its Federal Transportation Improvement Program to the Department of Transportation for incorporation into the Federal Statewide Transportation Improvement Program.
-This bill would provide that a metropolitan planning organization or transportation planning agency is not required to submit a Federal Transportation Improvement Program to the department for 2020.
+O Current law requires each transportation planning agency, not later than October 1 of each even-numbered year, to submit its Federal Transportation Improvement Program to the Department of Transportation for incorporation into the Federal Statewide Transportation Improvement Program, This bill would provide that an agency is not required to submit a Federal Transportation Improvement Program for 2020.

-SB 1351 - Transportation planning
+SB 1351 (Beall D) Transportation planning.